 The key consideration in any approach is gaining a comprehensive, detailed understanding of the risks involved, both general and scheme specific.

-Impact investing: A win-win alternative?
+Impact Investing for Insurers: A win-win alternative?